-ROBS Solution, or the Rollover Business Start-up (aka Rollers as Business Startups), allows you to invest funds from your retirement account into a new business/franchise.
+The ROBS Solution, or the Rollover Business Start-up (aka Rollers as Business Startups), allows you to invest funds from your retirement account into a new business/franchise.
 You can remove funds from a Traditional 401(k) or IRA Plan.
 The funds roll into your business without paying early withdrawal penalties or taxes.
+There are several ROBS advantages afforded to you.

 If you’re an entrepreneur, you’ll benefit in many ways by using the ROBS option.
 With the ROBS option, you: